rust-lang/reference/src/statements.md

 ## Expression statements

-An _expression statement_ is one that evaluates an [expression](expressions.html) and ignores its result.
+An *expression statement* is one that evaluates an [expression] and ignores its result.
 As a rule, an expression statement's purpose is to trigger the effects of evaluating its expression.
-An expression that consists of only a [block expression](expressions/block-expr.html) or control flow expression, that doesn't end a block and evaluates to `()` can also be used as an expression statement by omitting the trailing semicolon.
+An expression that consists of only a [block expression][block] or control flow expression and that does not end a block can also be used as an expression statement by omitting the trailing semicolon.

 ```rust
 # let mut v = vec![1, 2, 3];